wp-plugins/smart-app-banner/readme.txt

 If you're upgrading from version 0.1 you'll need to add your App IDs again I'm afraid.
 You can remove the old wsl-app-id custom field.

 == Changelog ==

+= 0.2.1 =
+* Show admin box for all page types, not just page and post

 = 0.2 =
 * Option to display a banner on the home page